Notavatarkorra/notavatarkorra.github.io/launch business.md

 build loyalty - create meaning for customers, whats in it for them, why should they listen to you, why should they take your advice story telling helps bring meaning to your product, you want them to feel good about their purchase.
 So they want to buy from you

-the experiences that the customers go through when interacting with a brand
+the experiences that the customers go through when interacting with a brand![[Pasted image 20250610230335.png]]